LordDashMe/nodejs-image-squeezer/README.md

 imageSqueezer.compress();
 ```

-- Basic implementation of the package without superset libraries of JavaScript (using a pure nodejs syntax):
+- Basic implementation of the package without superset libraries of JavaScript (using a pure node.js syntax):

 ```js